jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/2_Curv_3D.typ

 While @Liu2019 established a geometric relationship for direct analytical curvature calculation in their specific case, no such relationship exists for the general case.
 Therefore, @eq_28 is adopted for this analysis.

 With known displacements, derivatives can be obtained through numerical differentiation.
-Two main approaches are available: the well-established #gls("fd") methods @Baerwolff2020 @Meister2019 @Munz2019 @Richter2017 @Langtangen2017 and the less conventional Complex-Step method @mdobook.
+Two main approaches are available: the well-established #gls("fd") methods @Baerwolff2020 @Meister2019 @Munz2019 @Richter2017 @Langtangen2017 and the less conventional Complex-Step @mdobook.
 Within the #gls("fd") methods, three common procedures exist.
 These procedures, derived from Taylor series expansion, are subject to truncation error @mdobook.
 Additional rounding errors arise from numerical calculations @Baerwolff2020.
 Modern computers typically use double precision ($2^(-52) approx num("2.2 e-16")$ @Baerwolff2020), limiting the precision of numerical values beyond a certain decimal place.
 These rounding errors, while inevitable, require particular attention when working with very small numbers and must be considered in relation to accuracy requirements.
 The three common #gls("fd") methods are Forward, Backward, and Central Difference.
 The Central Difference method achieves higher accuracy as a second-order method but requires two support points for derivative calculation at each point.
 In contrast, Forward and Backward methods are first-order methods that typically provide lower accuracy but require only one support point for derivative calculation.
 This characteristic makes them computationally more efficient and simpler to implement.
 The choice between Forward and Backward methods depends on the specific case, as their derivative quality varies by application.
 Determining an appropriate step size typically requires a convergence study, seeking an optimum that minimizes both rounding and truncation errors.